-Moody's Investors Service has assigned a Aa2 rating to the Massachusetts State College Building Authority's (MSCBA) planned \$19.7 million in fixed rate Project Revenue Bonds, Series 2017A (maturing 2037).
-We have also affirmed the Aa2 ratings on authority's parity outstanding \$1.3 billion of rated revenue bonds.
+Moody's Investors Service has assigned a Aa2 rating to the Massachusetts State College Building Authority's (MSCBA) planned \$10.4 million in fixed rate Project Revenue Bonds, Series 2017B (maturing in 2038), \$7.6 million in fixed rate Project Revenue Bonds, Series 2017C (Federally Taxable, maturing in 2038), and \$63.2 million in fixed rate Refunding Revenue Bonds, Series 2017D (maturing in 2040).
+MSCBA has outstanding \$1.3 billion of parity rated revenue bonds.
 The outlook is stable.

-The Aa2 rating reflects MSCBA's role as a component unit of the Commonwealth of Massachusetts (Aa1 stable) to design and construct auxiliary facilities across the ninemember Massachusetts State University System, with aggregate enrollment over 51,000.
+The Aa2 rating reflects MSCBA's role as a component unit of the Commonwealth of Massachusetts (Aa1 stable) to design and construct auxiliary facilities across the ninemember Massachusetts State University System, with aggregate full-time equivalent (FTE) enrollment of nearly 41,000.
 Strong oversight and solid operating performance of the projects is strengthened by the presence of an aggregate state appropriation intercept mechanism, a debt service reserve fund, and additional available reserves.
-Offsetting challenges include high leverage, with stagnating enrollment trends and student affordability concerns limiting net tuition revenue growth.
+Offsetting challenges include high leverage, with stagnating enrollment trends and student affordability concerns limiting growth in student charges.